 In advance of OEC consideration of the Final GNSO Review prepared by Westlake Governance, the GNSO Review Working Party submits the following comments.
 The Working Party wants to thank Westlake for delivery of their final report and for participation in our meetings.
 We also want to thank the staff members who provided consistent and invaluable support throughout the process.

 Overall we believe that the Review contains some useful recommendations that could contribute to ongoing GNSO improvement, and, we, as a team, are committed to contribute to the work that will need to be done going forward to provide additional detail and to assist in implementation.

-But there is one recommendation that we want to specifically comment on at this time:
+There is one recommendation that we want to specifically comment on at this time:

 Revised Recommendation 23 in the Final Report: In order to support ICANN's multi-stakeholder model, all Cs should have seats on the GNSO Council, allocated equally (as far as numerically practicable) by their SGs.